zenoss/product-assembly/README.md

 | Versions of components such as centralquery and core (prodbin) included in `zenoss/product-base` | various locations | [component_versions.json](component_versions.json) |
 | ZenPack versions  | various locations | [zenpack_versions.json](zenpack_versions.json) |

-## Adding/Removing a new component or ZenPack
+## Adding or Removing a new component or ZenPack

 ### Adding or Removing components
 In this context a "component" is anything in the image that is NOT a ZenPack.